telerik/maui-docs/styling-and-themes/customize-the-theme.md

 1. Copying the needed resources in a separate resource dictionary and modifying them.
 2. Merging the modified resource dictionary after the Telerik theme resources.

+Before proceeding with the next steps, make sure the [Telerik Theming is enabled]({%slug themes-overview%}#using-the-telerik-theming).

 ## Copying and Modifying the Theme Resources